COSC3011-Pair-a-normal/Matchtivity/README.md

 # COMPILE INSTRUCTIONS:

-From the powershell terminal in VScode you can execute the following command to run the program:
+From the powershell terminal in VScode you can execute the following command to enable script running:

+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

+And then run this script to run the program:

 .\run.ps1